- 1 5 Tenets

 Child Abuse Policy

 At Atlantic Stars Academy will want to provide a safe environment for our athletes both physically and emotionally.
 Since we live in a society where danger to children is significant we will take precautions to protect the children under our care.
 Our Child Abuse Policy outlines how we will maintain a safe environment for our athletes.
+Please contact us for the full Child Abuse Policy if needed.

 Child: For the purposes of this policy, a child is defined as an athlete who is a member of Atlantic Stars Academy and who is entrusted in our care and supervision.